markvan/markvan.github.io/_posts/2019-10-20-electronic-assessment-system.markdown

 * Task-based descriptions of the assessment lifecycle and processes.
 * Construction of prototypes and evaluation with users and subject matter experts, leading to redesign where needed, repeating this cycle.
-* Evaluated use in production settings, l eading to redesign where needed, repeating this cycle.
+* Evaluated use in production settings, leading to redesign where needed, repeating this cycle.

-\[TBA\]